 The Maine Autism Institute offers several options for education professionals and support staff to receive autism training through our workshops, school-based teams, and online training.
 In 2017-18, we are presenting all new workshops at our Professional Development Series, conducting Maine Autism Leader Training with six new school districts/agencies, offering our 2016-17 PD workshops for online training, and planning a two-day SCERTS training in May.
-Explore this page to learn more about these exciting opportunities!
+Explore this page to learn more about these exciting opportunities or visit our PD Calendar for listings.

 The University of Maine offers graduate courses leading to a Graduate Certificate in Autism Spectrum Disorders for Educators, Administrators and related service providers seeking advanced education for leadership roles in educational programming for students with ASD.
 FMI on this program, visit the Graduate Certificate page.